Jeyso215/Solus-OS-Hardening-Guide/README.md

 # Solus 4.7 Endurance Hardening Guide

 This guide provides a comprehensive approach to hardening Solus 4.7 Endurance, focusing on enhancing security and privacy.
-The recommendations are based on the principles outlined in the Linux hardening guide, adapted for Solus.
+The recommendations are based on the principles outlined in the https://madaidans-insecurities.github.io/, adapted for Solus.

 ---